AaronDC12/Welcome/README.md

 # Welcome
-A report for practicing how to launch GitHub codespaces
+A report for practicing on how to launch GitHub codespaces